shaikh-7abish/Car_Price_Prediction/README.md

 - <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/app.ipynb">Deployment of Pretrained Model</a>:
 Then we used Flask for deployment of our model in <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/app.ipynb">app.ipynb</a> and use it on <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/templates/main.html">webpage</a>

+## To use the Model
+- firstly unzip the `model.zip` file in  <a href="https://github.com/shaikh-7abish/Car_Price_Prediction/blob/main/models/model.zip">models</a> folder.
-I recommend to install the following packages in the "carprice" environment
+- I recommend to install the following packages in the your anaconda environment

     - "flask" package : `pip install flask` command.